 Chapter 2: Navigating the Open Banking Landscape

-One of the most strategically complex regulatory environments in 2026 fintech is consumer data access under CFPB Section 1033 — the statutory provision that requires financial institutions to give consumers access to their own financial data and to authorize third parties to access it on their behalf.
+With that caveat in mind: one of the most strategically complex regulatory environments in 2026 fintech is consumer data access under CFPB Section 1033 — the statutory provision that, as drafted, would require financial institutions to give consumers access to their own financial data and to authorize third parties to access it on their behalf.

 The Regulatory History That Created This Situation